Hunger MountainIntelligenceConsultingSchoolsCivicWritingLabsAboutCivicWritingLabsAboutFree analysis

 How do I know if I need this?

-If you're making a technical decision that will shape the next year of your business — choosing an AI approach, hiring engineers, rebuilding a system — and you don't have a senior technical leader in-house to gut-check it, that's when fractional help pays for itself.
+If you're making a technical decision that will shape the next year of your business — choosing an approach, hiring engineers, rebuilding a system — and you don't have a senior technical leader in-house to gut-check it, that's when fractional help pays for itself.
 The cost of a wrong architecture or bad vendor choice dwarfs the cost of getting the right advice early.

 What does working together look like week to week?